brainpy/BrainPy/docs_state/tutorials/index.rst

 Tutorials
 =========

-Welcome to the BrainPy 3.0 tutorials!
+Welcome to the ``brainpy.state`` tutorials!
 These step-by-step guides will help you master computational neuroscience modeling with BrainPy.

 Learning Path
 -------------